jonesor/compadreDB/Protocol/COMPADRE_COMADRE_Data_Digitisation_Protocol.md

 * Asia
 * Europe
 * N America (includes Canada, USA and Mexico)
-* S America (the rest of the countries in the Americas)
+* S America (incluces the rest of the countries in the Americas not outlined in "N America")
 * Antarctica
 * Oceania (various definitions for Oceania exist, but here we opted for this one: https://en.wikipedia.org/wiki/List_of_Oceanian_countries_by_population)